National Marrow Donor Program: Other United States registries

-In May 2004, the Gift of Life Marrow Registry and the NMDP formed an associate donor registry partnership.
+In May 2004, the Gift of Life Marrow Registry and NMDP formed an associate donor registry partnership.

-In July 2007, the Caitlin Raymond International Registry became an affiliated registry with the NMDP.
+In July 2007, the Caitlin Raymond International Registry became an affiliated registry with NMDP.
 Caitlin Raymond closed its doors a few years later.

 Finances

-The NMDP receives annually about US$23 million from the US government through the Health Resources and Services Administration.
+NMDP receives annually about US$23 million from the US government through the Health Resources and Services Administration.
 The US Navy also provides some funding.

 The program also receives income from donations, from monetary donations from tissue donors for tissue typing (about $50 as of 2008), from fees charged for in-depth database searches (initial searches are free, full searches can cost several thousand dollars), and from the fees charged to the transplanting hospital once a match is found and the stem cells have been transferred.
 The latter charge amounts to about $21,000, which is somewhat more than other registries in the US and abroad charge.
 (The final cost to the patient or the patient's insurance company for the completed transplant can range from $100,000 to $250,000.)

-The NMDP pays affiliated donor centers and recruitment groups for every new donor they sign up.
+NMDP pays affiliated donor centers and recruitment groups for every new donor they sign up.